wanderlust-create/open-civic-data-blockchain-builder/README.md

 # Open Civic Data Blockchain Builder

-This project parses civic legislative JSON files and saves them into a blockchain-style folder structure for versioned, transparent archival.
+This project parses OpenStates-style legislative JSON files and saves them into a blockchain-style folder structure for versioned, transparent archival.

 🛠️ Built with modular Python, real-time error tracking, and interactive recovery prompts